Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/7-linux-booting-debug.rst

             3 Arm Cortex-A9 MPCore #1 (Running)
             4 xc7z02022

       .. note:: `ta` is a short command for `target`.
-XSCT accepts short commands.
-Enter any numbers of the preceding characters of the XSCT commands.
-As long as there are no conflicts, they can be recognized by XSCT.
+XSDB accepts short commands.
+Enter any numbers of the preceding characters of the XSDB commands.
+As long as there are no conflicts, they can be recognized by XSDB.

     4. Change working directory to `images/linux` in your PetaLinux project.